goplus/classfile-project-template/README.md

 $PROJECT_NAME
 ======

 Congrats!
-This is a new project to implement a new Class File.
+This is a new project to implement a new ClassFile work.